Ready to pick the restaurant for your wedding rehearsal dinner in Toronto? Here are some of the best options the city has to offer.

 Cluny (35 Tank House Lane)

-Make your way down to Toronto’s much-loved Distillery District if you want to give your rehearsal dinner some French flair.
+Make your way down to Toronto’s much-loved Distillery District if you want to give your wedding rehearsal dinner in Toronto some French flair.
 On the menu you’ll find everything from steak frites to frog legs.
 If you’re inviting more than a few close friends and family members to your dinner, you can rent the entire private dining room (which accommodates 80).
 For smaller groups, the room can be split to fit 32 guests in the East Room and 48 guests in the west room.

 Terroni (57 Adelaide Street East)